 Richard Branson: Got a business idea?
 Do this with it

-"Building a prototype isn’t always an essential step, but it might help you to land investors by showing them how the product will work.
+"Building a prototype isn’t always an essential step, but it might help you to land investors and potential customers by showing them how the product will work.
 It really can change attitudes.
 Try to keep costs as low as possible.
 Your prototype should demonstrate your product’s most important functions, look good and capture investor’s attention.
 It must be easy to understand,” explains Richard Branson in a recent Daily Monitor blog.

 "Finding a source of funding for a start-up used to be a bigger obstacle than it is now.
 In the past, entrepreneurs used to have to carry their business plans from one company to the next.
 This process could take years, and often ended in disappointment.
 But times have certainly changed.
 There are now throngs of investors, companies and organisations looking to invest, hoping that the next big thing will come their way.
 Crowdsourcing and government loans are two other options for aspiring entrepreneurs."